-The Corporation's Executive Severance Plan (the "Executive Severance Plan") provides that in the event of termination of a participant's employment with the Corporation for any reason (other than death or disability) within two years after a change of control of the Corporation, as defined in the plan, the participant will receive a cash payment in an amount equal to the sum of (i) three times base salary and the maximum management achievement award, and (ii) the value of unmatured or unexercised awards or grants and nonvested benefits under the Corporation's Equity Participation Plans and the Salaried Employees Incentive Investment Plan and successor plans.
+The Corporation's Executive Severance Plan (the "Executive Severance Plan") provides that in the event of termination of a participant's employment with the Corporation for any reason (other than death or disability) within two years after a change of control of the Corporation, as defined in the plan, the participant will receive a cash payment in an amount equal to the sum of (i) three times base salary and the maximum management achievement award, (ii) the value, based on the Corporation's stock price on the date of the change in control or the participant's termination, whichever is greater, of unmatured or unexercised awards or grants under the Corporation's Equity Participation Plans and the Restricted Stock Plan, and (iii) the value of nonvested benefits under the Salaried Employees Incentive Investment Plan and successor plans.
 The plan also provides for monthly supplemental retirement benefits equal to those that would have accrued had employment continued for an additional three years, for certain relocation costs, and for the continuation of certain other benefits for varying periods of up to three years.
-The plan also provides for a reduction in its benefits otherwise payable if, due to the application of Section 280G of the Internal Revenue Code of 1986, such reduction would result in equal, or greater net after tax benefits to the participant.
+The plan also provides for a reduction in its benefits otherwise payable if, due to the application of Section 280G of the Internal Revenue Code of 1986, the reduction would result in equal, or greater net after tax benefits to the participant.
 The Board has determined the eligibility criteria for participation in the plan.
-A participant ceases to be a participant in the plan when notified by the Board that it has determined that such participant has ceased to be a key executive for purposes of the plan.
+A participant ceases to be a participant in the plan when notified by the Board that it has determined that the participant has ceased to be a key executive for purposes of the plan.
 The Corporation has agreements under the plan with each executive officer who is named in the Summary Compensation Table.